SaadiaEl08/gestion-des-formations/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `json-serve --watch data.json --port 8000`

+this command will run the json server on the 8000 port so that the app can connect with the API

 ### `npm test`

 Launches the test runner in the interactive watch mode.\